-Quarterly at MEST we host business leaders from around the world as Guest Speakers who come to share their professional experiences and lessons learned with our entrepreneurs and students.
-Here’s a peak into last February’s Guest Lecture speaker profiles and photos from the weekend’s activities.
+Every quarter at MEST, we host business leaders from around the world as Guest Speakers who come to share their professional experiences and lessons learned with our entrepreneurs and students.
+Here’s a peek into last February’s Guest Lecture speaker profiles and photos from the weekend’s activities.

 Speaker ProfilesAbraham Choi Founder of SimpleMerchant)

 Abe is founder of Simple Merchant, a SaaS company focusing on ecommerce operations.
 He started the company to address his own merchant pains experienced over transacting over 250,000 times on Amazon.
 He started his Amazon business because he had broken his back and was stuck in bed.
 Previously in 2006, he co-founded a Financial Risk consultancy in Johannesburg, South Africa which was acquired four years later.
 He opened six frozen yogurt cafes in Johannesburg as well.

 Curtis Vanderpuije CEO, expressPay

 Curtis Vanderpuije is co-founder and CEO of expressPay, where he oversees several aspects of expressPay including both B2B and B2C segments of the business.
 Prior to starting expressPay, he spent several years at Visa’s headquarters in San Francisco where he was part of the Global Corporate Strategy team.
 He developed expertise in the eCommerce and mobile payments space – driving key aspects of CyberSource and Fundamo post-acquisition strategies.
 Curtis holds a Masters of Engineering in Manufacturing from the Massachusetts Institute of Technology (MIT), a Master of Science degree in Logistics and Supply Chain Management from Singapore’s Nanyang Technology University (NTU) and a Bachelor of Science degree in Mechanical Engineering, also from MIT.